KetasetThis page contains information on Ketaset for veterinary use.

 Federal law restricts this drug to use by or on the order of a licensed veterinarian.

-KETASET (ketamine hydrochloride injection, USP) is a rapid-acting, nonnarcotic, nonbarbiturate agent for anesthetic use in cats and for restraint in subhuman primates.
+KETASET (ketamine hydrochloride injection) is a rapid-acting, nonnarcotic, nonbarbiturate agent for anesthetic use in cats and for restraint in subhuman primates.
 It is chemically designated dl 2-(o-ochlorophenyl)- 2-(methylamino) cyclohexanone hydrochloride and is supplied as a slightly acid (pH 3.5 to 5.5) solution for intramuscular injection in a concentration containing the equivalent of 100 mg ketamine base per milliliter and contains not more than 0.1 mg/mL benzethonium chloride as a preservative.